 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great time in Bangkok.

-Check out our other articles about staying in Bangkok:
+Take a look at our other articles about staying in Bangkok: